littlesquirt1/GoogleSnakeDarkMode/README.md

 ![image](https://user-images.githubusercontent.com/6286286/111076598-95cc9a00-84f5-11eb-9a38-e71bddeb97e4.png)
 And press Enter.
 As of now, this must be done everytime you refresh/open the game.

+## Create a Bookmark for a Custom Scheme
+Go to [Google Snake Scheme Bookmark Maker](https://fizhes.github.io/scheme_bookmark_maker/), and fill in the required fields!

 ## Enable Dark Mode
 ```